PedroMagar/MISA-I/README.md

-    AND  base_comp, operator        # Filter operator to see if least significant bit is 0 or 1 BNEz base_comp                  # Verify se operator least significant bit is 1 ADD  accumulator, operand       # If true, adds the current value of the operand to the result SHL  operand, base_1            # Shifts the multiplicand to the left SHL  operator, base_n_1         # Shifts the multiplier to the right BEQz operator                   # Checks if there are no more operator to multiply JP   done                       # Jump to done (used to return from function call) JP   loop                       # Repeat the loop
+    AND  base_comp, operator        # Filter operator to see if least significant bit is 0 or 1 BNEz base_comp                  # Verify se operator least significant bit is 1 ADD  accumulator, operand       # If true, adds the current value of the operand to the result SHF  operand, base_1            # Shifts the multiplicand to the left SHF  operator, base_n_1         # Shifts the multiplier to the right BEQz operator                   # Checks if there are no more operator to multiply JP   done                       # Jump to done (used to return from function call) JP   loop                       # Repeat the loop